Expat Exchange

 When we asked people what advice they would give someone preparing to move to Grenoble, they said:

 "It is important for expats to know that Grenoble is located in the French Alps and offers stunning scenery and outdoor activities including skiing and hiking.
 Expats should ensure they have acquired appropriate visas, as well as adequate health insurance to cover any medical expenses incurred in Grenoble.
 Expats should also explore housing options in advance, as the cost of rent can vary widely.
 In terms of culture, Grenoble is home to a host of cultural activities, including an international film festival, excellent restaurants, and nightlife, with something to suit everybody’s tastes.
 It is also important to familiarise oneself with the local customs and language, as French is the official language.
-In conclusion, Grenoble provides a great lifestyle for expats who are looking to retire in France," remarked one expat living in Grenoble, France, France.
+In conclusion, Grenoble provides a great lifestyle for expats who are looking to retire in France," said one expat who made the move to Grenoble, France.

 What do I need to know before moving to Grenoble?